benedekrozemberczki/datasets/README.md

 ### Description
 <p align="justify">
 Discussion and non-discussion based threads from Reddit which we collected in May 2018.
+Nodes are Reddit users who participate in a discussion and links are replies between them.
 The task is to predict whether a thread is discussion based or not (binary classification). </p>

 ### Link